• Skip to primary navigation

 Yes.
 You can make these ahead and cover with foil but don't bake.
 Put them in the freezer for up to 4 months.
 When you're ready to bake, ideally let them thaw and then bake.
 If baking from frozen, you may need to add 5 or more minutes of bake time.

-How to keep sliders from getting soggy?
+How do I keep sliders from getting soggy?

 Bake the sliders uncovered at first to let steam escape, then cover with foil halfway through to keep the tops.
 If you are preparing these ahead of time, it's best to store the butter topping separately and brush it on right before baking.

-★ More Recipes You'll Love ★
+★ More Ham Recipes ★

 • Creamy Ham and Potato Soup